-With the exception of Superbowl commercials, very few people enjoy advertisements.
-We can all agree that ads are annoying, especially when they pop-up unannounced in places they aren’t welcome.
-Inbound marketing removes this issue.
-People can’t get frustrated by ads if they are seeking them out.
+With the exception of Super Bowl commercials, very few people actually enjoy advertisements.
+We can all agree that ads are annoying, especially when they pop up unannounced in places they aren’t welcome.
+Inbound Marketing removes this issue — people can’t get frustrated by ads if they are actively seeking them out.

 Some key points to remember:

 - Putting your business in front of the right target audience helps them find you